 10. Remember: “It’s in the syllabus”

 This is good advice, whether your course is online or in person.
 The syllabus will remind you what to read, when quizzes and exams will be given, and what assignments are due.
-Most instructors will post the syllabus in Moodle and update it throughout the semester.
+Most instructors will post the syllabus in Canvas and update it throughout the semester.

 Success in a Digital Classroom – Video Tutorials